yromero418/cs325_quiz2/README.md

 2. Navigate to the folder containing `calculator.py`.
    Example:
 3. Run the script using:
-4. Follow the on‑screen prompts to choose an operation and enter numbers.
+4. Follow the on screen prompts to choose an operation and enter numbers.

 ## Features
 - Addition
 - Subtraction
+- Multiplication
+- Division
-- Simple text‑based menu
+- Simple text based menu